 If you can live without a backlit display, or if you’re not a fan of the EatSmart CalPal’s glass platform, the Taylor Glass Digital CalMax does almost everything the EatSmart CalPal can do.
 You’ll trade the convenience of using AAA batteries for the Taylor’s lithium battery and give up a backlit display, but if you’re concerned solely about getting an accurate weight reading, the Taylor Glass Digital CalMax won’t disappoint.
 For most of our tests, the EatSmart CalPal and the Taylor Glass Digital CalMax offered the same accuracy and precision we’re looking for in our bathroom scale, although our top pick was more accurate than the Taylor Glass Digital CalMax in a couple of our tests.

 If you want advanced features such as weight tracking on your phone and body-fat measurements, both of which our weight-loss physician source highly recommends, get the Withings Body.
-The Withings Body is one of the most feature-rich smart scales available now (second only to the Withings Body Cardio), with a heart-rate monitor and body-fat measurement.
+The Withings Body is one of the most feature-rich smart scales available now (second only to the Withings Body Cardio), with a weather forecast and body-fat measurement.
 The Withings Body actually tries to figure out your weight every time you get on it using its four sensors, and in our tests it was the only scale that consistently measured weight changes of just two-tenths of a pound.
 It’s easy to set up on both iOS and Android, and it automatically and seamlessly transfers your weight data to the scale’s mobile app (or other fitness apps) for easy weight tracking and weight-trends analysis.
 While the other smart scales suffered from connectivity issues, poor mobile-app design, or inaccuracy in most of our tests, the Withings Body’s weight tracking and high-tech features proved to be reliable each time we used the scale.

 If you want smart features but don’t want to spend much on a bathroom scale, we found the Eufy Body Sense Smart Scale to be reasonably accurate, and more precise than our favorite smart scale (the Eufy gave the same reading consistently, without appearing to replicate a weight from memory; the Withings would fluctuate by a couple tenths of a pound).
 The app doesn’t display weight-loss goals, making it a good choice if you simply want to track your weight.
 The display lights up and is easy to read, and the app is easier to navigate than most other smart-scale apps.
 We liked that body-fat percentage measurements show up in the app, rather than crowding the screen.
 The scale platform is smaller than that of our top pick, and the app needs to be open to collect data.
 A Eufy representative told us to expect low stock as they gauge reactions to the recently launched product, so this scale may be a bit difficult to get your hands on for the next few months.